This post on congregational benefits is

-“I can see how neighborhood missional assessment would be good for new start congregations and congregations looking to relocate, but how is it helpful for existing congregations that have been around long enough to form a deeper understanding of their neighborhood?”
+“I can see how neighborhood missional assessment would be good for new start congregations and congregations looking to relocate, but what are the congregational benefits for existing churches that have been around long enough to form a deeper understanding of their neighborhood?”

 I get this question (or variations thereof) more often than one might think.